 Using rocks and stones that you can find, it should measure around 3-4 feet in diameter to give you enough room to start a decent-sized fire.

 There are several key materials you will need to get the fire started.

-Several of the techniques we will highlight in this guide will require matches or a lighter, but there are plenty of ways to start a fire without these items.
+Several of the fire making techniques we will highlight in this guide will require matches or a lighter, but there are plenty of ways to start a fire without these items.

 Now, let’s take a look at the main components of a good fire:

 Tinder consists of the small, lightweight materials to help you start a fire.
 There are many different forms of tinder that you could easily find, such as strips of cardboard, wood shavings, wax, or wadded paper.

 You could even use dry bark or dry leaves if you haven’t taken any tinder in your survival backpack.